Taylor Swift is no longer a defendant in the lawsuit

-Swift delivered pointed testimony on Thursday, including that she had no reaction to learning that Mueller had lost his job.
+Swift testified on Thursday that she had no reaction to learning that Mueller had lost his job.

 “I’m not going to allow you or your client to make me feel in any way that this is my fault, because it isn’t,” she said.

 “I am being blamed for the unfortunate events of his life that are a product of his decisions, and not mine,” Swift added later.

 Much of the trial’s testimony has focused on the photo of Swift, Mueller, and Melcher from the meet-and-greet.
 The image, which has not been officially released but was leaked last year, shows a smiling Mueller with his hand hidden from view behind Swift’s lower rear.

 Both sides have attempted to use the photo to support their case, but Swift firmly rejected the plaintiff’s claim that the photo showed nothing inappropriate.

 “This is a photo of him with his hand up my skirt – with his hand on my ass,” she said.
 “You can ask me a million questions – I’m never going to say anything different.
 I never have said anything different.”

 The jury of six women and two men will decide the civil trial.
 After closing arguments, they’ll deliberate on the remaining claims - tortious interference with contract against Andrea Swift and Frank Bell, as well as Swift’s counterclaim of assault and batter against Mueller.
 The jury’s decision must be unanimous.

 CNN’s Blake Ellis and Chuck Johnston contributed to this report.